graniticio/granitic/doc/ref/ws-handlers.md

 ```

 [WsHandler](https://godoc.org/github.com/graniticio/granitic/ws/handler#WsHandler) has a number of fields which are
-used to customise its behaviour and the remainder of this section will explain how to use them.
+used to customise its behaviour.
+These customisation options will be explained through the rest of this section.

 ---
 **Next**: [Capturing data](ws-capture.md)